northkross/Mint-Brainrot/README.txt

 Help!
 Help!
 We need you help Rizzler.
 The most chill and evil villain Chill Guy, who was once a part of our brainrot community has turned evil and destroyed many security measures on the system.
 Your job is simple, fix the vulnerabilities in the system and restoring the trust for the rest of the community.
 Make sure to kick that traitor Chill Guy out and remove all remnants of him on the system.
 We are counting on you.

 Here is some important information.
 This is running on Mint 21, system updates are not necessary(aren't scored) and the kernel is to stay the same version as is.
 Do not change the root users password and DO NOT TOUCH THE SCOREBOT SCRIPT LOCATED IN /etc/scoring/getscore.sh AS THE SCOREBOT WILL BREAK!!!!
+The user diddy should be moved from the diddy party group to the prison group.

 Critical Services: